- 1. Introduction and Overview

 The College will welcome you warmly and to be as supportive as possible as you adapt to study in Cambridge.
 You will find various parts of the Accommodation Handbook lay out details about such matters as storage of belongings during vacations, residence outside Term and other such issues.
 In addition, many tabs within these Student Guide pages will cover matters relevant to non-U.K. students.

 You should certainly familiarise yourself with the University’s International Students Portal:

 This portal provides specialist information and support to students who come from outside the UK to study at Cambridge.
-The International Student team is responsible for ensuring that all Cambridge Colleges and the University comply with the general immigration sponsorship duties and specific duties under Tier 4.
+The International Student Office is responsible for ensuring that all Cambridge Colleges and the University comply with the general immigration sponsorship duties and specific duties under Tier 4.
 From the portal you can access the following information: